PPPDUD/fssdk/README.md

 ## Development

-This section only applies to developers or contributors of this repositorys.
+This section only applies to developers or contributors of this repository.

 ### Requirements